With a quality assessment review, IA provides assurance to improve operations.

 12 health systems partner with others to improve community health.

-“We are in a time right now where hospitals are data rich.
-But compared with other industries, we are way behind.
-Today, we can use data to better understand a hospital’s profitability, loss areas and where they should plan future investments.”
+“We can use data to better understand a hospital’s profitability, loss areas and where they should plan future investments.”

 Erik Shannon, National Partner-in-Charge